 The Bangor-Makerere Students' Link

 Bangor & Makerere students discuss campus greening in Uganda

-With support from Hub Cymru Africa, The Sustainability Lab has started implementing this project by partnering with the Students' Union at Bangor University and the Sustainability Program at Makerere University in Uganda.
+With support from Hub Cymru Africa, The University has started implementing this project by partnering with the Students' Union at Bangor University and the Sustainability Program at Makerere University in Uganda.
 The Bangor-Makerere Students' Link currently focuses on four main areas:

 - urban greening (any form of green projects and ideas from students)

 - improving energy efficiency

 - increasing awareness, communication and publicity about sustainability

 One example of the Students' Link already underway is an on-campus fruit tree planting project.
 This will green the Bangor and Makerere campuses and provide fruit to students, staff and the local communities in Bangor and Kampala.

 Consumer demand for clothing globally means that preventing textiles from being landfilled or disposed of is an issue that affects most countries.
 In 2015, Bangor University signed up as a WRAP Sustainable Clothing Action Partner.
 Since then, The University has been developing partnerships with those wishing to reuse unwanted clothing, extend the life of clothes and textiles, and encourage reuse activities.
 Working both domestically and internationally with retailers, trade associations, governments, communities and consumers, we are finding ways to reduce waste as well as strengthen links between members of local communities, including university staff and students, local businesses and members of the public.